Matthew Turner (shipbuilder): Career as ship captain

-Turner later travelled to New York where he bought the schooner Toronto, sailing her back to California.
+Turner later traveled to New York where he bought the schooner Toronto, sailing her back to California.
 There he went into business with Captain Richard Thomas Rundle and started shipping timber to San Francisco from the Mendocino coast.
 They were soon able to replace the Toronto with another larger schooner, the Louis Perry, and a few years later they purchased the brig Temandra.
 When Turner took this larger vessel to the Sea of Okhotsk he noticed the abundance of cod and so bought the Porpoise to capitalize on this, as cod were selling in San Francisco at a high price.
 Meanwhile, Turner also set up a company to trade with Tahiti.

 During his career as a ship's captain he twice received recognition of his heroism and the services that he rendered to foreign governments.
 He was given a gold-mounted spyglass by Queen Victoria in recognition of his part in saving the lives of British sailors.
 The Norwegian government presented him with a silver service for his rescue of a Norwegian vessel in danger of foundering at Honolulu.

 Shipyard in Benicia

 He designed his first ocean-going ship, the brig Nautilus, in 1868, which was built at Eureka, in an attempt to get a faster ship for the Tahiti run.
 The hull of Nautilus was exactly the reverse of what was customary in the area at that time, being "long and sharp forward, lean and full on the waterline aft."
-Despite the predictions of sceptics that the ship would dive and pitch into the water, resulting in a very wet ride, Nautilus proved a great success.
+Despite the predictions of skeptics that the ship would dive and pitch into the water, resulting in a very wet ride, Nautilus proved a great success.
 Turner decided to move into shipbuilding, setting up a yard near Hunter's Point with his brother Horatio.
 In 1876 he married for a second time, to Captain Rundle's widow, Ashbeline.
 The success of his first shipyard led him to search for another location, to allow the business to expand.
 He went into business with his brother and John Eckley, forming the Matthew Turner Shipyard at Benicia in 1883.
 This yard constructed at least 154 wooden-hulled ships.

 Turner was greatly admired by shipbuilder Henry Hall, of the Hall Brothers shipyard in Port Blakely.
 He described the "Turner Model" of sailing rig, using the Bermudan sail, a "fore and aft sail without gaff, being a large triangular sail."
 Eliminating the gaff made it much easier to bring the sail down during sudden Pacific squalls.